AlgoMaster Logo

 Intuition

-The most natural first idea: if you could quickly check whether a node from list B also appears in list A, you'd find the intersection.
-A hash set gives us O(1) lookups.
+If we record every node from one list, then checking whether a node from the other list was already seen becomes an O(1) lookup.
+A hash set provides that lookup.
 Walk through all of list A and store every node reference in a set.
 Then walk through list B and check each node against the set.
-The first node found in the set is the intersection point.
+The first node found in the set is the intersection point, because from that node onward both lists share the same nodes.

-This is straightforward and correct.
-The only downside is that it uses O(m) extra space for the set, which doesn't satisfy the follow-up constraint.
+This is correct but uses O(m) extra space for the set, which does not satisfy the follow-up constraint.

 Algorithm